 Think of a ribeye steak as a slice of a prime rib roast.
 It can come with a rib or boneless.
 The boneless version is much more common and usually a more reasonable serving size.

-Sometimes, the bone-in variety is referred to as tomahawk steaks, cowboy steaks, or prime rib steaks.
+Sometimes, the bone-in variety is called tomahawk, cowboy, beef rib, or prime rib steaks.
 They are the same cut of meat, but tomahawk and cowboy steaks may be very thick.

 Quality does matter—only buy USDA prime or choice grades.
 Don't buy lower-graded or ungraded ribeye steak—you will be disappointed.

-I like about 1 to 1 ¼ inches thick.
-You can get thinner, but I don't suggest not going under 1 inch thick.
-Over 1 ½ starts to get into well over one pound of meat, which I consider too much for a serving.
+I like steaks that are 1 to 1 ¼ inches thick.
+You can get thinner, but I don't suggest going under 1 inch thick, over 1 ½ starts to become well over one pound of meat, which I consider too much for a serving.

 Video Slideshow